KAREEM-ZAINAB/Analyze-International-Debt-Statistics-/README.md

 ![](Dollar.jpg)

 #Introduction

-It's not that we humans only take debts to manage our necessities.
-A country may also take debt to manage its economy.
-For example, infrastructure spending is one costly ingredient required for a country's citizens to lead comfortable lives.
-The World Bank is the organization that provides debt to countries.
+It's not only humans who take on debt to manage their necessities; countries may also incur debt to manage their economies.
+For instance, infrastructure spending is a significant investment necessary for a country's citizens to lead comfortable lives.
+The World Bank is an organization that extends loans to countries.

-In this project, I will analyse international debt data from The World Bank.
-The dataset contains information about the amount of debt (in USD) owed by developing countries across several categories.
+In this project, I will analyze international debt data from The World Bank.
+The dataset includes information about the amount of debt (in USD) owed by developing countries across various categories.

+# Project Objective
-# The objective of this project is to find the answers to questions like:
+The goal of this project is to address questions such as:

 1. What is the total amount of debt owed by the countries listed in the dataset?
-2. Which country owns the maximum amount of debt and what does that amount look like?
+2. Which country possesses the highest amount of debt, and what is the corresponding figure?
-3. What is the average amount of debt owed by countries across different debt indicators?
+3. What is the average debt amount owed by countries, considering various debt indicators?

 # Finding the number of distinct countries
-The number of distinct countries was counted to calculate the number of countries that borrowed money from the World Bank.
+The count of distinct countries was used to determine the total number of nations that borrowed money from the World Bank.
 ![](Total_Distinct_Countries.jpg)

 # Finding out the distinct debt indicators
 The unique column in this table is the Indicator Code.
-The number of distinct values in this column was used in finding out the distinct debt indicators.
-The query results show that there are 24 distinct debt indicator codes.
-This means there are only 24 types of debt being issued by the World Bank to different countries.
+The count of distinct values in this column was utilized to identify the distinct debt indicators.
+The query results reveal that there are 24 unique debt indicator codes.
+Consequently, there are only 24 types of debt being issued by the World Bank to various countries.
 ![](Distinct_Debt_Indicator_Code.jpg)

-# Totaling the amount of debt owed by the countries
+# Totaling the average amount of debt owed by the countries
-The query result returned showed that the world countries owing 3,079,734.49.
-This means the total amount owed by the countries is three million seventy-nine thousand seven hundred and thirty-four dollars and forty-nine cents.
+The query result indicates that the total average debt owed by the world countries is $3,079,734.49.
+This translates to three million seventy-nine thousand seven hundred and thirty-four dollars and forty-nine cents.
 ![](Total_Debt.jpg)

 # Country with the highest debt